tensorflow/hub/docs/modules/image.md

 ### MobileNet V1

+Listed by decreasing size and number of operations.
-The full size is listed on top.
-See module docs for an explanation of the sizes.
+See module docs for more explanations.

   * **mobilenet_v1_100_224**:
       classification: [doc](google/imagenet/mobilenet_v1_100_224/classification/1.md),